81N55E/PNS_Polya/README.md

 The R folder contains all necessary functions for the app to run.

 The PolyasShinyUrn.tar.gz file contains the whole package that can be installed and then loaded into R.

+# Installation

+With the devtool-package installed, you can use install_github("81N55E/PNS") to download and install the package in one go.
+Otherwise download the zipfile and use the "R CMD PolyasShinyUrn.tar.gz" in the terminal to install the package.

+Load the package by library(PolyasShinyUrn).

+[Caution] The shiny package as well as the shinydashboard package should be installed and loaded.

+In your dedicated workspace runApp() to start the shiny app.

 # When you run the app you can choose between two main options: